lalitkrsharma/chatgpt/README.md

 The API costs me money, So it probably won't work forever but it does work as of March 2023.

 I had fun making this project.
-Thank you for checking it out.
+Thank you for checking it out

 ===========================================================================